clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

     - **x** (*Optional*, int16 or percentage): Horizontal offset position.
 Default `0`.
     - **y** (*Optional*, int16 or percentage): Vertical offset position.
 Default `0`.

-{{< img src="lvgl_align.png" alt="Image" caption="- **group** (*Optional*, string): The name of the group of widgets which will interact with a  :doc:`/components/sensor/rotary_encoder`.
+{{< img src="lvgl_align.png" alt="Image" class="center" >}}

+- **group** (*Optional*, string): The name of the group of widgets which will interact with a  [/components/sensor/rotary_encoder]({{< ref "/components/sensor/rotary_encoder" >}}).
 In every group there is always one focused widget which receives the encoder actions.
 You need to associate an input device with a group.
 An input device can send key events to only one group but a group can receive data from more than one input device.
-If no group is specified for a widget or an encoder, an unnamed default group will be assigned, so in most cases where only one encoder is used it will not be necessary to explicitly specify a group." class="center" >}}
+If no group is specified for a widget or an encoder, an unnamed default group will be assigned, so in most cases where only one encoder is used it will not be necessary to explicitly specify a group.
 - **layout** (*Optional*): See [Layouts]({{< ref "components/lvgl/_index#lvgl-layouts" >}}) for details.
 Defaults to `NONE`.
 - **styles** (*Optional*, [ID]({{< ref "guides/configuration-types#config-id" >}})): The ID of a *style definition* from the main component configuration to override the theme styles.
 - **theme** (*Optional*, list): A list of styles to apply to the widget and children.
 Same configuration option as at the main component.